-When I’m searching things to do in a new city, I love finding recommendations from locals.
+When I’m searching for things to do in a new city, I love finding recommendations from locals.
 Who knows a city better than the people who live there, right?
 This is why I’m sharing my favorite places to eat in my hometown.
 I’ve also been asking other Chicago local’s what their fave places are.
 You can find that list HERE.
+And, also recently created a part 2 to this list HERE.
 For now, check out my recommendations below.
 I’d love to know your thoughts if you do try any of them!

 M.Henry Cafe– We barely tried this place last February because I wanted to celebrate “National Pancake Month”.
 I was sad that I wasn’t going to make it out to my fave pancake place in NYC, so I was determined to find a good spot at home.
 M.Henry was a pleasant surprise.
 Everything we had was delicious, and their pancakes were well decorated, fluffy, and fantastic.